Section508Coordinators/umdA11yWorkshops/_testcases/Demo-03.md

   Test the form fields in the sample code for accessibility.
 Consider the principles of Perceiveable, Operable, Understandable, and Robust as they relate to forms.
 In particular consider the applicable Success Criterion from the Web Content Accessibility Guidelines noted below.

 descr: |
     Detect attributes that would contribute to the accessible name and accessible description computation and calculate the text alternative for the input element.

-    The code sample data does not include attributes that contribute to accessible name or accessible description output.
-A successful test should identify a FAIL against Baseline Test 10.1 FormName.
+The code sample data presents an aria-labelledby attribute that contributes to the accessible name output.
+A successful test should identify a passing implementation against Baseline Test 10.1 FormName.

 # Reference and link to the applicable WCAG Success Criterion
 app-sc: 4.1.2